22th international composer's competition

 HONORARY PRESIDENT OF JURY – Professor Marian Borkowski

-Boris Alvarado (Chile); Andrea Angelini (Italy); Vaclovas Augustinas (Lithuania); Irina Bogdanovitch (Russia); Vincenzo da Gregorio (Italy); Rihards Dubra (Latvia); Thierry Escaich (France); Eriks Esenvalds (Latvia); Johannes Geffert (Germany); Stephen Layton (United Kingdom); Jaakko Maentyjaervi (Finland); Richard Mailander (Germany); Walter Marzilli (Italy); Chifuru Matsubara (Japan); Vytautas Miŝkinis (Lithuania); Thomas Müller (Germany); Ivar Munk (Denmark); Silvano Presciuttini (Italy); Enjott Schneider (Germany); Michael Utz (Germany); Volker Wangenheim † (Germany); Paul Wingfield (United Kingdom)
+Boris Alvarado (Chile); Andrea Angelini (Italy); Vaclovas Augustinas (Lithuania); Irina Bogdanovitch (Russia); Vincenzo da Gregorio (Italy); Rihards Dubra (Latvia); Thierry Escaich (France); Eriks Esenvalds (Latvia); Johannes Geffert (Germany); Stephen Layton (United Kingdom); Jaakko Maentyjaervi (Finland); Richard Mailander (Germany); Walter Marzilli (Italy); Chifuru Matsubara (Japan); Vytautas Miŝkinis (Lithuania); Thomas Müller (Germany); Ivar Munk (Denmark); Victoria Poleva (Ukrain); Silvano Presciuttini (Italy); Enjott Schneider (Germany); Michael Utz (Germany); Volker Wangenheim † (Germany); Paul Wingfield (United Kingdom),

 *

-The jury of the 19th international composer’s competition Musica Sacra Nova 2023 met in Rome, Italy, on February 10th.
-In total, 34 competitions were submitted from the following countries: Austria, Germany, Hungary, Italy, Lithuania, Netherlands, New Zealand, Philippines, Poland, Switzerland, Slovenia, Spain, USA.
+The jury of the 21st international composer’s competition Musica Sacra Nova 2025 met in Rome, Italy, on Saturday 1st March 2025.
+In total, 53 competitions were submitted from the following countries: Austria, Indonesia, USA, Germany, Italy, Poland, Switzerland, Great Britain, Spain, Lithuania, Slovenia and Ukraine.

-The Jury composed of: Pawel Łukaszewski, President (Poland), Andrea Angelini (Italy), Vaclovas Augustinas (Lithuania), Vincenzo de Gregorio (Vatican), Stephen Layton (England), Jan Łukaszewski (Poland), Enjott Schneider (Germany) decided to award the following prizes:
+The Jury composed of: Andrea Angelini (Italy), Vaclovas Augustinas (Lithuania), Stephen Layton (England), Jan Łukaszewski (Poland), Pawel Łukaszewski (Poland), Robert Mehlhart (Vatican), Enjott Schneider (Germany) decided to award the following prizes:

-First performance in Gdańsk (Poland) by the Polski Chór Kameralny directed by Jan Łukaszewski, further performance in Vilnius by the Municipal Choir “Jauna Muzika” directed by Vaclovas Augustinas.
+First performance in Gdańsk (Poland) by the Polski Chrór Kameralny directed by Jan Łukaszewskiand in Vilnius by the Muncipal Choir „Jauna Muzika” directed by Vaclovas Augustinas.

 Special Prize of The Consul General of the Republic of Poland in Cologne for the best Polish composer in the amount of 1.000 € went to Aleksander Jan Szopa.